China Signs The Hague Convention on Choice of Court Agreements

 On 12 September 2017, the People’s Republic of China (China) signed The Hague Convention of 30 June 2005 on Choice of Court Agreements (the Convention).

-This Convention aims at encouraging international judicial cooperation by requiring courts of member States (i) to respect exclusive forum clauses agreed upon by parties in their commercial agreements (Chapter II of the Convention); and (ii) to recognise and enforce judgments and court decisions rendered abroad (Chapter III of the Convention).
+This Convention aims at encouraging international judicial cooperation by requiring courts of member States (i) to respect exclusive forum clauses agreed upon by parties in their commercial agreements (Chapter II of the Convention); and (ii) to recognise and enforce judgments and court decisions rendered by a court of a contracting state designated in a choice of court agreement (Chapter III of the Convention).

 In essence, the Convention aims to replicate, for court judgments, what the 1958 New York Convention achieved for international arbitral awards.